2. Progestin-only birth control pills (“mini-pills”)

 • intermenstrual bleeding.

 Before prescribing such therapy, a complete examination of patients is carried out.
-Hormone treatment is the main way to fight cancer.
+Hormonal treatment is the main way to fight cancer.
 Similar therapy is used to combat hormonally sensitive tumors.
 Hormones inhibit the growth of cancer cells, improving the well-being of patients.

 Myth 4: If you take hormones, they accumulate in the body

-Myth 6: Hormonal drugs have a lot of side effects, primarily weight gain.
+Myth 6: Hormonal drugs have a lot of side effects, primarily weight gain

 • artificial hormonal agents and their derivatives;

-Hormone therapy is needed for:
+Hormone therapy is necessary for:

 • prevention of unwanted pregnancy;